plentious/cloud-9-ubuntu-rails-mysql-notes/README.md

 These are by no means best practices, but rather just the notes of how a total nube got things to work.
 By "getting things to work" I mean the behavior was consistent with the Ruby on Rails 5 Essential Training course on Lynda.com

 At first I created a Cloud9 workspace by selecting a ruby on rails installation.
-That proved to be painful because by default the database used is SQLite rather than MySQL and it used an older version of rails.
-I tried to backtrack and change the database.yml file along with other settings but I could never get things to work.
-I decided to create a new ubuntu only workspace and then used the folowing site to install rails with MySQL.
+That proved to be painful because by default the database used is SQLite rather than MySQL, and it used an older version of rails.
+I tried to backtrack and change the database.yml file along with other settings, but I could never get things to work.
+I decided to create a new ubuntu only workspace and then used the following site to install rails with MySQL.

 https://community.c9.io/t/running-a-rails-app/1615

-The most important things I learned here were (1) to specify MYSQL as the database in step 2 when creating a new rails project/app and (2) to specify the environment variables of $PORT and $IP when launching the webserver.
+The most important things I learned on this page were (1) to specify MYSQL as the database in step 2 when creating a new rails project/app and (2) to specify the environment variables of $PORT and $IP when launching the webserver.

-At this point I wasted a great deal of time trying to figure out why I could not even connect to my application via browser.
+At this point, I wasted a great deal of time trying to figure out why I could not even connect to my application via browser.
+In other words, I could not get to any of the pages in my public folder let alone any of the views from within the rails framework.

-I would get long server logs and I keyed in on this error:
+I would get long server logs and I focused mainly on this error:
 #<Mysql2::Error: Can\t connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (111)>'

 I spent a ridiculous amount of time trying to find these socket files in my rails project, trying to see if mysql was installed and running, etc.